 Stir in the cheddar and parsley.
 Then, using a sturdy spoon, stir in the buttermilk just until dough comes together.
 Do not over mix.

-Once the biscuits have finished baking, brush them with the melted butter, return to the oven and bake 2-3 minutes more, until cooked through and golden brown.
-Serve and enjoy.
+Once the biscuits have finished baking, brush them with the melted butter, serve, and enjoy.